remix-run/indie-stack/README.md

 ### Formatting

-We use [prettier](https://prettier.io/) for auto-formatting in this project.
-It's recommended to install an editor plugin (like the [VSCode prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
+We use [Prettier](https://prettier.io/) for auto-formatting in this project.
+It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.